The Villages in Cinque Terre

 The third village heading south along the Cinque Terre coastline is Corniglia.

-This village is different in that it’s not right on the coast, but perched on a promontory overlooking the coast.
+This village is different because it’s not right on the coast but perched on a promontory overlooking it.

-Like Vernazza it features brightly coloured homes, and you wonder how they constructed the buildings and pathways so expertly onto the man-made terraces of the promontory.
+Like Vernazza, it features brightly coloured homes, and you wonder how they constructed the buildings and pathways so expertly onto the artificial terraces of the peninsula.

-Of course, being above the coast you can enjoy the wonderful coastal views while the village is further surrounded by vineyards.
+Of course, being above the coast, you can enjoy the incredible coastal views while vineyards further surround the village.

-Visiting this village you’ll need to be prepared for a climb as there are 382 steps rising from the train station into the heart of the village!
+Visiting this village, you’ll need to be prepared for a climb as 382 steps are rising from the train station into the heart of the village!

-You can find some really cozy and typical Italian style properties for your stay here in Corniglia.
+You can find some cosy and typical Italian-style properties for your stay here in Corniglia.

 Manarola